gbuesing/mustache.couch.js/README.md

 Note that show functions don't support response streaming (the view server buffers the output.)

-## Server-side vs. Client-side Templating

-When you stream out fully templated rows to the client, the user starts seeing content immediately.

-Compare this to client-side templating, which doesn't present content as it streams in -- you need to receive an entire JSON response before you can eval it, template it, and then add it to the DOM.
-If you're presenting hundreds or thousands of rows, there will be a long delay before the user sees any content.

 ## A Warning About CouchDB 1.1.0 ETag Bug

 CouchDB 1.1.0 shipped with a bug in ETag generation for views: updates to docs included in views won't update the ETag supplied with the view.
 So if you do an ?include_docs=true query with conditional get, Couch 1.1.0 will return a 304 Not Modified, even if the docs have changed.